lord-executor/Ninject.Web.AspNetCore/README.md

 * Both Kestrel and IIS integration have already been configured before you, the developer, have declared which hosting model you would like to use.
 * Calling `UseKestrel` or `UseIIS` without additional configuration are essentially NO-OPs.

-The biggest problem however is this: `UseIIS` only really has an effect when the assemlby is actuall being executed inside of an IIS (w3wp) process.
+The biggest problem however is this: `UseIIS` only really has an effect when the assemlby is actually being executed inside of an IIS (w3wp) process.
 In that case, it will register its own `IServer` implementation with the `ServiceCollection`.
-Unfortunately, this means that because Kestrell is also configured and already registered its own `IServer` instance, there are now **two** `IServer` implementations.
+Unfortunately, this means that because Kestrel is also configured and already registered its own `IServer` instance, there are now **two** `IServer` implementations.
 With the _cheap_ `ServiceProvider` implementation that comes with ASP.NET Core this is not a problem because when a _single_ service is requested, it will just return the _last_ implementation that was registered.

 When these service registrations are translated to Ninject, this becomes a bit of a problem since Ninject won't be able to resolve a single service if there are multiple applicable bindings.
 Since the `IServiceProvider` implementation should return `null` if it cannot resolve a service, that is exactly what happens and the startup will fail because it cannot find an `IServer` implementation.